cheklinim/seminar3_2831/instruction_git.md

 __*for selecting a clone operation performed on someone else's server copy of the project repository and then creating a clone or copy of it.*__

+*on gitub.com or or other suitable site click "Fork" on the repository you are interested in*

+---> on markdown

     git clone <link>

 *for selecting an existing repository and then creating a clone or copy of it.*